gsi-upm/senpy/docs/server-cli.rst

       -h, --help            show this help message and exit --level logging_level, -l logging_level
                             Logging level
+      --log-format log_format
+                            Logging format
-      --debug, -d           Run the application in debug mode --default-plugins     Load the default plugins
-      --host HOST           Use 0.0.0.0 to accept requests from any host.
+      --debug, -d           Run the application in debug mode --no-default-plugins  Do not load the default plugins --host HOST           Use 0.0.0.0 to accept requests from any host.
       --port PORT, -p PORT  Port to listen on.
       --plugins-folder PLUGINS_FOLDER, -f PLUGINS_FOLDER
                             Where to look for plugins.
-      --only-install, -i    Do not run a server, only install plugin dependencies --only-list, --list   Do not run a server, only list plugins found --data-folder DATA_FOLDER, --data DATA_FOLDER
+      --only-install, -i    Do not run a server, only install plugin dependencies --only-test           Do not run a server, just test all plugins --test, -t            Test all plugins before launching the server --only-list, --list   Do not run a server, only list plugins found --data-folder DATA_FOLDER, --data DATA_FOLDER
                             Where to look for data.
 It be set with the SENPY_DATA environment variable as well.
-      --threaded            Run a threaded server
+      --no-threaded         Run the server without threading
+      --no-deps, -n         Skip installing dependencies
-      --version, -v         Output the senpy version and exit
+      --version, -v         Output the senpy version and exit --allow-fail, --fail  Do not exit if some plugins fail to activate

 When launched, the server will recursively look for plugins in the specified plugins folder (the current working directory by default).